 John Mayer is one of those musicians who can showcase incredible musical talent and technical ability, both in his guitar playing and raspy vocal performance, while somehow still being able to create songs that appeal to literally everyone.
 It’s a rare skill and is one of the reasons why his music translates so well to a bar gig setting, there is something in his music for everyone.

-Part of his 2006 release titled, ‘Continuum’, the song has some fairly involved fingerpicking while using the slapping motion of the hand to emulate a percussion section.
+Part of his 2006 release titled Continuum, Stop This Train has some fairly involved fingerpicking while using the slapping motion of the hand to emulate a percussion section.
 Your thumb will also be acting as the bass section throughout the song.
-This is a challenging song to play and sing at the same tone so don’t be afraid to turn the chords he’s outlining into regular strummed chords.
-But, if you do manage to pull off a note for note cover, the crowd are almost certainly going to go wild.
+This is a challenging song to play and sing at the same tone, so don’t be afraid to turn the chords he’s outlining into regular strummed chords.
+But, if you do manage to pull off a note-for-note cover, the crowd are almost certainly going to go wild.

 Click Here for tab for Teardrop

 This song is actually already a cover that Newton Faulkner performed from English trip-hop group Massive Attack.
-So, when you play it, it will be a cover of a cover!
-Nevertheless, this is a perfect song to work into your bar gig as it’s stripped down, slow, and soulful vocal style is one that always goes down well.
-These days Newton’s version of the song is every bit as well known as the original.
+So when you play it, it will be a cover of a cover!
+Nevertheless, this is a perfect song to work into your bar gig as its stripped down, slow, and soulful vocal style always goes down well.
+These days, Newton’s version of the song is every bit as well known as the original.

-Even though the song is played at a slower tempo, you’ll be pretty busy performing this as you have to sing the vocal melody, add the percussive elements with your hands, and fingerpick the guitar parts, meaning this can provide quite a technical challenge!
-So, don’t be afraid to simplify anything that doesn’t feel good to play, as it will overall help your performance of the song.
+Even though the song is played at a slower tempo, you’ll be pretty busy performing this as you have to sing the vocal melody, add the percussive elements with your hands, and fingerpick the guitar parts.
+This can provide quite a technical challenge!
+So don’t be afraid to simplify anything that doesn’t feel good to play, as playing to your strengths will help your overall performance of the song.

 Tenerife Sea – Ed Sheeran